 The rapid development of marine renewable energies in Europe over the last years has created a considerable need for knowledge of the marine subsurface off the European coasts.
 The development of an offshore wind farm requires a control of the risks related to the type of the encountered geology or buried objects (obstructions, UXO, liquefaction or karstification phenomena…).
 Also, electromagnetic measurements provide precious information on the possible impact of power generators on the environment.
 The main issues related to the study of the subsurface for MRE are therefore:

 Our systems adapted to the MRE

 Our active systems are particularly well suited to MRE issues:

-The laying of submarine telecommunication cables, energy transmission cables (MRE) or pipelines requires a good knowledge of the nature of the marine subsurface in order to lay them in favourable areas and avoid potentially dangerous rocks or buried objects (UXO, etc.).
+The laying of submarine telecommunication cables, energy transmission cables (MRE) or pipelines requires a good knowledge of the nature of the marine subsurface in order to lay them in favorable areas and avoid potentially dangerous rocks or buried objects (UXO, etc.).

 During the operation phase, the cables are likely to move or become unprotected under the effect of gradual or sudden sand movements.
 It is then necessary to monitor their position for verification and maintenance.